Definition of a High Performance Building

 Plans Complete, well detailed plans are the real foundation of a successful building project.
 They not only represent your personal desires but they create a clear description of how your contractor will achieve them.
 Many plans are available online at what appear to be great prices.
 These plans very seldom represent what you want and require modification to some degree.
 Most online plans do not meet current minimum codes and are far from High Performance.
 The benefit of looking at a variety of plans is to gather great ideas for your designer or architect who will create your plans using CAD.

-Building with LOGIX does not limit design.
+Building with ICF does not limit design.
 Just as with conventional construction, additional corners (more than four) increase cost from start to finish throughout the entire construction process of the building.
 Additional corners typically complicates the roof construction as well, increasing costs even greater.
 You can reduce energy consumption and building cost, create an attractive design, and ensure smart use of interior space as you consider these types of issues.

 Buildings should have adequate south wall with appropriate glass area to improve sun tempering and passive solar energy.
 The more energy you gain from properly designed orientation, windows and overhangs, the less power driven heating and cooling energy that is needed to make up the difference.
 Plant trees and shrubs for summer shading, wind, noise and privacy.